1itromio/cowin-vaccine-booking/README.md

 * Add beneficiaries to the account from [here](https://www.cowin.gov.in) before using this app.
 Currently this app does not support adding beneficiaries.
 * You have to download the Appointment PDF from [here](https://www.cowin.gov.in) after an appointment is booked.
 * Currently this app supports booking the First Dose of vaccine only.
 Second dose support coming soon.
+* High power usage.
+So your battery might drain as long as you use this app

 ## Usage Guide
 1. Make sure to provide Read SMS Permission.